 A San Francisco institution, this museum is also one of the biggest collections of Asian art in the Western world.
-Their recently redesigned website offers educators many ways to find content that's relevant to what you're teaching.
+Their website offers educators many ways to find content that's relevant to what you're teaching.
 See the online resources.

 Asia Society Museum

 Asia Society houses a preeminent collection of art from throughout Asia, and is known for its cutting-edge exhibitions of contemporary Asian art.
 It is the first American museum to open a branch in China.
 For teachers, an online Asian art teaching guide that features masterpieces from Asia Society's Mr. and Mrs. John D. Rockefeller 3rd Collection.
 The site includes downloadable teaching units, high-resolution images, historical maps, and more.
 For greater New York, Houston, and Hong Kong schools, contact Asia Society for Museum and artists-in-residence programs.